maxoja/crystal-canvas/README.md

 |kernel     |lambda a,b,t: t |kernel function (explained below) |

-moreover, in order to shape the canvas and form a pattern, a function(kernel) can be implemented to do so with a manner. a kernel function accepts some parameters related to each shard draw with following details and return a density value.
+moreover, in order to shape the canvas and form a pattern, a function(kernel) can be implemented to do so with a manner. a **KERNEL** function accepts some parameters related to each shard draw with following details and return a density value.

 |name    |info                                                          |
 |--------|--------------------------------------------------------------|